Sports Coach Logo Sports Coach Training Principles Fitness Components

 Within clinical psychology, we know that early detection and intervention of mental health problems can prevent longer-term adverse effects, which has led some researchers to suggest that sports coaches are well-positioned to identify those individuals who may be experiencing the early stages of psychological distress and to signpost them to appropriate support.

-They may also play a protective role against mental health difficulties for athletes, providing a source of support and guidance for athletes who can find themselves isolated by long international tours, training camps, and hours on the track, field, or pitch.
-However, does the career success of a coach, which is reliant on the athlete's competitive success, lead to unhelpful pressures on the relationship or even a culture of complicit denial of such issues by coaches and sporting bodies?
+They may also protect athletes against mental health difficulties, providing support and guidance for athletes who can find themselves isolated by long international tours, training camps, and hours on the track, field, or pitch.
+However, does a coach's career success, which is reliant on the athlete's competitive success, lead to unhelpful pressures on the relationship or even a culture of complicit denial of such issues by coaches and sporting bodies?

 What are your views?